 And, while blended learning has been primarily something colleges and universities were exploring and blended learning in elementary school was not as prevalent, COVID-19 has meant that even the youngest students and their teachers have now had experience with what is rapidly becoming a new standard.

-There are both benefits and drawbacks to be considered as we move beyond the pandemic and back to a more normal state.
+There are both benefits and drawbacks to blending in-person and online teaching tools in higher education as we move beyond the pandemic and back to a more normal state.

 Advantages and Disadvantages of Blended Learning Classrooms

 In the short term, says Wallace, the primary advantage of blended learning is that “it’s finally happening and being prioritized.”
 COVID-19, he says, “may provide some leeway for institutions that have made mistakes during this rapid transition to online and blended learning models as they improve their online experiences moving forward.”

 Thomas Hoover is Chief Information Officer at Louisiana Tech University.
 “There are some advantages to these newer forms of learning,” he says, predicting that blended learning will have impactful changes on higher education.
 “The demographic of the traditional college student continues to change from someone just out of high school to someone older looking to get an advanced degree, someone that is going back to school to finish their degree, someone looking for a new career, etc.,” Hoover says.
 “This new blended learning model is more conducive to these new students that are sometimes full time employed students and distance learners.
 In reality, this has been occurring over the past twenty years but has more recently affected practically all institutions.”

 There are potential drawbacks, though, and issues to consider, especially if blended learning continues to play an integral role in academic programming which it is likely to do.